MickPoletti/blackjackjs/README.md

 # blackjackjs
-An electron based implementation of the python FNV blackjack game I created
+A reactjs based implementation of the python FNV blackjack game I created